Patient education: Blood in the urine (hematuria) in children (Beyond the Basics)

 ●Gross hematuria – Gross hematuria means that blood can be seen in the urine with the naked eye because it turns the urine pink, red, or tea-colored.
 If you see blood in your child's urine, you should call your child's health care provider.

 ●Microscopic – Microscopic hematuria means that the urine is normal in color, but it has an increased number of red blood cells (blood) as seen with a microscope.
 Commonly, in office settings, urine specimens are screened for microscopic hematuria by urine dipstick (not by microscopy).
 If your child's urine dipstick shows blood in the urine, the urine should be examined with a microscope to confirm that blood is present.
 A positive finding on dipstick may not always be correct, so the presence or absence of blood needs to be confirmed by urine microscopic examination.
 (See 'What tests will be done?' below.)

 ●Irritation of the urethra (the area where the urine exits the body)

 ●Trauma (for example, after falling off a bike and bruising a kidney)

 Less common causes of blood in the urine include inherited kidney diseases and other underlying medical problems.
 Cancers of kidney or urinary tract that cause hematuria in adults are very rare in children.

 Sometimes, the urine appears to have blood in it because other red substances are contained in the urine.
 This can be seen when children eat an excessive amount of beets (called beeturia), food dyes, or with certain medications (such as phenazopyridine/Pyridium).
 Even highly concentrated urine may sometimes be confused with cola-colored urine.

 Hematuria may not cause any symptoms.
 This section will describe the symptoms of some of the most common reasons for hematuria.

-●Bladder or kidney infections – Infants with bladder infections may have fever, be irritable, and feed poorly.
+•Bladder infections – Infants with bladder infections may have fever, be irritable, and feed poorly.
 Older children may have fever, pain and burning while urinating, urgency, and lower belly pain.
 (See "Patient education: Urinary tract infections in children (Beyond the Basics)".)

 •Kidney infections – Children with kidney infections may have fever, chills, and flank pain (pain in one side of the back).